 Richard is Chair of the Finance, Audit and Risk Management Sub-Committee.

-Theodora is a partner with global professional services firm Ernst & Young.
+Theodora is a former partner with global professional services firm Ernst & Young.
 Theodora has a Bachelor of Commerce and Masters of Taxation from the University of Melbourne.
 She is also a Chartered Accountant and member of the Australian Institute of Company Directors.
 Complementing an extensive professional services career, Theodora is, and understands what it means to live in Australia as, a refugee from a war-torn country.

 Theodora is a member of the Strategic Planning and Governance Sub-Committee.